mgoodings/ReClass.NET-PciLeechPlugin/README.md

 # ReClass.NET-PciLeechPlugin
 A plugin that integrates vmm.dll from the https://github.com/ufrisk/MemProcFS project to allow ReClass.NET to function over a PCIe FPGA device.
+Updated for vmm ver 4.5, might need another update to support 5.0.

 ## Usage